The Ensemble Schr{\"o}dinger Bridge filter for Nonlinear Data Assimilation: Filtering problem, discrete setting

 \section{Filtering problem, discrete setting}

-In this work, we design a nonlinear filter which we name the Ensemble Schr{\"o}dinger Bridge filter based on the training free Schr{\"o}dinger bridge data generator introduced earlier.
-Before presentation of the new algorithm, we briefly review the filtering problem and the classical particle method which is used as our main benchmark.
+In this section, we introduce a nonlinear filter which we call the Ensemble Schr{\"o}dinger Bridge filter based on the training-free Schr{\"o}dinger bridge data generator developed in the previous section.
+Before presentation of the new algorithm, we briefly review the filtering problem and the classical particle method which serves as our main benchmark.

 We consider a stochastic dynamical system of the following form: